CrayLabs/SmartSim/doc/installation.rst

-SmartSim supports multiple machine learning libraries through the use of RedisAI_.
-The following libraries are supported.
+SmartSim supports multiple machine learning libraries through the use of RedisAI_ 1.2.7.
+The following libraries are supported (based on .

 .. list-table:: Supported ML Libraries
    :widths: 50 50 50 50